 SRJC has a subscription to Siteimprove, which is a tool to help check your site for broken links, misspellings, and accessibility compliance.
 Additionally, there is a robust analytics module to help track your site traffic.
-If your department has not been contacted about getting the reports sent to you, contact the IT department to get set up to use this tool.
+If your department has not been getting reports sent to you, contact the Web Team in IT to get set up to use this tool.
 Reports get sent by email to users every five days.

 Accessibility Compliance of PDFs

 Effort should be made to make accessibility compliant PDFs.